antonina220590/rs-react-app/README.md

 ### Searching by name (search for the Island as example)

 In my application searching is implemented using `filter` method, making it directly analogous to the region filtering.
+As my search is happening on Input change and I receive 6 commits (1 commit for each letter), I will analize only the first one.

 - **Commit duration** - 9.1 ms
 - **Render Duration:**